 Alice C. Linsley

-There is no doubt that Proto-Saharan and Nilotic peoples as early as the Neolithic period thought of the observable world in terms of binary sets such as male-female, night-day, hot-cold, dry-wet, raw-cooked, life-death, and heaven above-earth below.
-This characterized Abraham's Horite people and is an important aspect of the Biblical worldview.
+There is no doubt that Proto-Saharan and Nilotic peoples as early as 3,500 B.C. thought of the observable world in terms of binary sets such as male-female, night-day, hot-cold, dry-wet, raw-cooked, life-death, and heaven above-earth below.
+This characterized Abraham's Horite Hebrew ancestors and is an important feature of the Biblical worldview.

 The directional axes of east-west and north-south comprised the most fundamental binary sets of Abraham's people and underpin the more complex cosmological understanding of the ancient Afro-Asiatic Dominion.
-Horite rulers were buried with their heads to the north and their faces to the east.
+It appears that Horite rulers were buried with their heads to the north and their faces to the east.

-Horite religion venerated the Sun and its apparent east-west movement.
+Horite religion venerated the Sun and aligned their monuments to the solar arc.
 The Sun was the emblem of the Creator and the source of life and light on Earth.
 The overshadowing of the Sun at high noon marked the temporal center, and noon on the mountain top marked the spatial center.
 This is the significance of sacred pillars and mountains (bnbn in Ancient Egyptian) that connected heaven and earth.

 The French anthropologist Claude Lévi-Strauss observed binary thinking among pre-literate Amazon tribes in the 20th century.
-In his book, Le cru et le cuit, Strauss explores cultural perceptions of natural/raw-prepared/cooked, and other oppositions within primitive cultures.
+In his book, Le cru et le cuit, Strauss explores cultural perceptions of natural/raw-prepared/cooked, and other binary oppositions/sets within primitive cultures.

 Lévi-Strauss dedicated himself to searching for the "underlying patterns of thought in all forms of human activity."
-He argued on the basis of his anthropological findings that the primitive mind has the same structures or patterns as the civilized mind.
+On the basis of his anthropological findings he argued that the primitive mind has the same structures or patterns as the civilized mind.
 These observations culminated in his famous book Tristes Tropiques, which positioned him as the central figure in the structuralist school.

-Lévi-Strauss was interested in the ways that meanings are derived from binary oppositions.
-His structuralist theory considers how opposites generate meaning not only by what each opposite represents but also through the relationship of the binary set.
-So man and woman each represent a unique idea, but the relationship of the two presents additional layers of meaning.
+Lévi-Strauss was interested in how meaning is related to and derived from observation of binary oppositions/sets.
+His structuralist theory considers how meaning relies not only on a single entity in the binary set, but also on the relationship of the entities and the beyond thing to which the relationship points.
+So "man" and "woman" each represent a unique idea, but the relationship of the two presents additional layers of meaning.
 Levi-Strauss argued that binary distinctions generate a hierarchy of meanings and are central to cultural narratives.

-On the surface the theory of binary oppositions is straightforward.
+On the surface binary logic seems straightforward.
 However, the work of Jacques Derrida reveals great complexities in deconstruction of texts, ideas, myths and human customs.
-In the case of binary oppositions, each component of the binary set means something, and the relationship of the oppositions means something, and the hierarchy exhibited by the set means something.
+In the case of binary oppositions, each entity of the binary set means something, and the relationship of the oppositions means something, and the hierarchy exhibited by the set means something, and then there is still a beyond Presence, a constancy beyond human grasp.

 Binary sets require that we make distinctions between entities, consider the relationship of dominance and subservience, and explore reversals.
 In so doing, deeper and/or unfamiliar meanings emerge.
 This is what Derrida recognized in his playful and profound exploration of texts and myths.